jasminequach/jasminequach.github.io/projects/complex.md

   <img class="img-fluid" src="../projects/images/complex-num.png">
 </div>

-This Complex class was a three-part solo project I completed in ICS 212, Fall 2024 using using [UH Unix](https://www2.hawaii.edu/~rnarayan/ics212/main_sub/uhunix.html).
+This Complex class was a three-part solo project I completed in ICS 212, Fall 2024 using [UH Unix](https://www2.hawaii.edu/~rnarayan/ics212/main_sub/uhunix.html).
 It takes user input for two complex numbers and performs arithmetic operations such as addition, subtraction, multiplication, and division, as well as equality and inequality checks.
 By implementing the Complex class, I gained the opportunity to strengthen my understanding of C++ syntax and object-oriented programming.

 I encountered several key concepts in C++ during the implementation of the Complex class, most notably operator overloading and input/output streams that interact with the user.